-Boards will have difficulty obtaining bids for small repairs, Many contractors will not waste time preparing written proposals for a $500 repair.
-For routine plumbing repairs, most boards call a plumber who is familiar with the development and pay him as-needed to repair leaks.
+Small Projects.
+Boards will have difficulty obtaining bids for small repairs.
+Many contractors will not waste time preparing written proposals for a $500 repair.
+For routine plumbing repairs, most boards call a plumber familiar with the development and pay him as needed to repair leaks.
 This is an acceptable business practice.

+Low Bid.
 Boards are not required to accept the lowest bid.
-Low bid is not always the best bid.
-The company may be small and inexperienced and may be operating on a shoe-string budget with low levels of insurance, limited equipment, and minimal staffing.
+The lowest bid is not always the best bid.
+The company may be small and inexperienced and may be operating on a shoestring budget with low levels of insurance, limited equipment, and minimal staffing.
 If someone quits or equipment fails, your project may suffer.
 With a more established company, the chances are better that the work will be done on time and within budget.

+Specifications.
 A critical factor for bidding projects is the preparation of specifications.
 It will be impossible to properly compare bids if companies are not bidding the same work.
-For a large painting project, are all bidders power washing the exterior?
+For a large painting project, are all bidders power-washing the exterior?
 Are they filling cracks and caulking around window frames?
 Are they using the same quality paint and applying it to the same thickness?
 To compare apples to apples, have a consultant prepare the specifications.
 Only then can boards truly compare bids.
-See Request for Proposal
+See Request for Proposal.

 Sample Policy.
 Boards should consider adopting a policy related to bidding.
 Following is a sample: